J.P. Crawford Player Props: Mariners vs. Blue Jays

 Blue Jays Pitching Rankings

+- The Blue Jays pitching staff ranks third in MLB with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays have the fifth-ranked team ERA across all league pitching staffs (3.80).
+- The Blue Jays have a 3.86 team ERA that ranks seventh across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.